 It is well established that a child’s gender identity develops through puberty with the concerns of the majority of children with gender identity issues just resolving naturally.
 Most gender non-conforming girls who do persist will simply develop into lesbian women.
-Sexual Orientation is a protected characteristic under the Equality Act 2010 and so Girlguiding must consider whether their policy in discriminatory by inadvertently impacting and excluding lesbian girls more than straight girls.
+Sexual orientation is a protected characteristic under the Equality Act 2010 and so Girlguiding must consider whether their policy is discriminatory by inadvertently impacting and excluding lesbian girls more than straight girls.

 It can be strongly argued that the best way for Girlguiding to support their female membership is to allow them the time and space to safely explore their gender identity within the safe and non-judgmental environment of Girlguiding.
 This is in line with the ‘Watchful Waiting’ approach taken by the NHS Gender Identity Development Service (GIDS) and recommended by the Royal College of Psychiatrists.

 Other single-sex organisations have also considered how to be trans-inclusive and chosen a different way to Girlguiding.
 Eton is a single-sex school for male children.
 They allow their male children to continue attending the school and do not exclude them if they identify as a girl or non-binary.
 This demonstrates that there are many different and legal ways to be inclusive of transgender children.

 Has Girlguiding given enough thought to the impact of their policy change on gender non-conforming female members, some of whom may identify as transgender?
 It appears that the main focus is instead on the inclusion and support of gender non-conforming male children.
 Both groups of children need support but the question is whether it is within Girlguiding’s remit and expertise, as a female-only organisation, to provide the latter.

 3.4 Is it true that Girlguiding does not have the legal right to exclude male children who identify as girls?

 On 12th March the chief executive of Girlguiding, Julie Bentley, made a statement in response to the coverage about their Equality and Diversity Policy.
 Her full statement can be read here.